Very-Good-Apps-LLC/verygoodapps.co/README.md

-# StorySprout
+# Ruby: Bedtime Story Creator

-A corporate website for the app StorySprout.
+A corporate website for the app Ruby: Bedtime Story Creator.